Non shifted calculus of variations on time scales with Nabla-differentiable Sigma: Introduction

-\paragraph{Context in non shifted calculus of variations.} As mentioned in the previous paragraph, the \textit{shifted} calculus of variations on general time scales developed in \cite{bohn2} does not cover an important discrete calculus of variations.
-Precisely, recall that the critical points of (non shifted) discrete Lagrangian functionals of type
+\paragraph{Context in nonshifted calculus of variations.} As mentioned in the previous paragraph, the \textit{shifted} calculus of variations on general time scales developed in \cite{bohn2} does not cover an important discrete calculus of variations.
+Precisely, recall that the critical points of (nonshifted) discrete Lagrangian functionals of type

-are characterized by the solutions of the well known discrete Euler-Lagrange equation (see e.g. \cite{lubi}) given by
+are characterized by the solutions of the well known discrete Euler-Lagrange equation (see \textit{e.g.} \cite{lubi}) given by

 Recall that the above discrete Euler-Lagrange equation~\eqref{eqnonshiftdiscrintro} corresponds to the variational integrator obtained and well studied in \cite{lubi,mars}.
 In particular, it is an efficient numerical scheme for the continuous Euler-Lagrange equation~\eqref{eqcontintroel} preserving its variational structure and relative properties at the discrete level.
-In this (non shifted) discrete case, note the emergence of the composition between the operators $\nabla$ and $\DD$.
-In numerical analysis, it is well known that such a composition allows to obtain a larger order of convergence.
+In this (nonshifted) discrete case, note the emergence of the composition between the operators $\nabla$ and $\DD$.
+In numerical analysis, it is well known that such a composition allows to get a larger order of convergence.

-Up to our knowledge, only few studies treat on the \textit{non shifted} calculus of variations on general time scales, see \cite{cres9,torr14}.
-In these papers, the critical points of (non shifted) Lagrangian functionals of type
+Up to our knowledge, only few studies treat on the \textit{nonshifted} calculus of variations on general time scales, see \cite{cres9,torr14,hils6}.
+In these papers, the critical points of (nonshifted) Lagrangian functionals of type